 Nagano ⇒ Kamikōchi

-From Nagano, the bus service will depart for Kamikōchi from JR Nagano Staton’s east exit at 8:30 am.
+From Nagano, the bus service for Kamikochi departs from JR Nagano Staton’s east exit at 8:30 am.
 Make sure you arrive there early in case something unexpected happens on your way to the bus stop.
-Please refer to HERE for the timetable and how you can reserve your seats.
+Please refer to HERE for the timetable and instructions on reserving your seats.

 For more information, please refer to our article on Kamikōchi (=゚ω゚)ノ.